AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Privacy section has been moved.
 [Read more](../../start/using/privacy.md)

+A new page on accessibility has been added to learn more about accessibility support in Adobe Campaign Standard workspace.
+[Read more](../../start/using/accessibility.md)

 ## November 2020 {#doc-updates-november-2020}

 The Personal Data and Personas section has been updated with a use case scenario to illustrate how the different personas are interacting when it comes to Privacy.
 [Read more](../../start/using/privacy.md#use-case-scenario)